wp-plugins/shashin-permalinks/readme.txt

 = How it works ? =

-The plugin does 2 things:
+The plugin does 2 major things:

 * It replaces "?shashin_album_key=x(&page=y)" links in content by "/album/x/(page/y/)" links
 * it adds a rewrite rule to handle parameters for Shashin plugin